krishastore/skilltriks-theme-pack/README.md

 For Plugins the cloned folder should be under `wp-content/plugins/` and for Themes under `wp-content/themes/`.

+You must have skilltrick in your local machine to install the skilltricks theme pack.

 ### Install Dependencies for PHP and JS

 In the cloned repository's directory, at the command line, run `composer install`.